kluctl/kluctl/docs/kluctl/README.md

 * (Encrypted) Secrets needed to be managed and orchestrated for multiple environments and clusters
 * Updates of components was always risky and required keeping track of what actually changed since the last deployment
 * Available tools (Helm, Kustomize) were not suitable to solve this on its own in an easy/natural way
-* A lot of bash scripting was required to put things together
+* A lot of Bash scripting was required to put things together

 When this got more and more complex, and the bash scripts started to become a mess (as "simple" Bash scripts always tend to become), kluctl was started from scratch.
 It now tries to solve the mentioned problems and provide a useful set of features (commands)